Pennine Way Central (9 Days & 8 Nights)9 Days & 8 Nights 4.6 Read 57 reviews

 This next section begins with the challenge of reaching the highest point of the Pennine Way at Cross Fell, and in total achieving over 1100m of ascent between Dufton and Alston.
-Reach the pretty village of Garrigill which breaks up the section before pushing on for another few miles along the river into attractive Alston - England's highest market town.
+Reach the pretty village of Garrigill which breaks up the section before continuing onto Hadrian’s Wall country.

 Alston House Hotel is an imposing 17th century building situated a few minutes stroll from the centre of Alston; which is one of the highest towns in the UK.
 Alston is well known for its quaint cobbled streets and lovely shops.
 Over the last two years all of their rooms have been completely refurbished with luxury bathrooms, flat-screen TVs, deep, plush carpets and high quality memory foam beds for that all important good night’s sleep.
 They are delighted to consistently be the No 1 place to eat in Alston on Trip Advisor.
 Lighter bites and delicious homemade cakes and scones are served in the house cafe, which is an ideal place to chill and take in the stunning views.